Travel in New Zealand's South Island: Christchurch, Arthur's Pass, the West Coast; Pancake Rocks, Karamea, Heaphy Track

 The West Coast

-Pancake Rocks & Penguins
+Pancake Rocks and Penguins

 Punakaiki - what a great name!
 It’s the Maori name for Pancake Rocks and, yes, they do look like big stacks of pancakes.
 The many stacks which amaze and intrigue have been weathered by pounding seas, eroded to form blow holes which boom and forcibly eject impressively high jets of spray.
 Walkways take you around, above and between the best viewpoints.